Statistically Meaningful Approximation: a Case Study on Approximating Turing Machines with Transformers: SM approximation of Turing machines with transformers

-We note that our architecture allows long (length $\Time$) decoding sequences are allowed, whereas the typical transformer architectures use decoding sequences which are roughly the same length as the input sequence~\citep{vaswani2017attention}.
+Note that our architecture allows long (length $\Time$) decoding sequences, whereas typical architectures in practice use decoding sequences with roughly the same length as the input~\citep{vaswani2017attention}.
 The architecture we study is similar to ones studied by~\citep{perez2019turing,bhattamishra-etal-2020-computational}.